 MPA Management Advice

 JNCC has a key advisory role in helping the UK Government meet their commitment to develop an ecologically coherent network of Marine Protected Areas.
 As part of this, the Fisheries Team works with partners to develop fisheries management proposals for designated Marine Protected Areas in UK offshore waters (defined as beyond 12 nautical miles from the UK coastline to the Exclusive Economic Zone boundary), European waters and further afield.
-Along with Natural England and Scottish Natural Heritage, JNCC's Fisheries Team has produced a series of fisheries management guidance documents focused on the impacts of fishing gears on MPA habitats and species.
+Along with Natural England and Scottish Natural Heritage (now NatureScot), JNCC's Fisheries Team has produced a series of fisheries management guidance documents focussed on the impacts of fishing gears on MPA habitats and species.

-These documents, available on JNCC's website, present both the available evidence base to inform our advice and an assessment of confidence in the conclusions.
+These documents, available on JNCC's Resource Hub, present both the available evidence base to inform our advice and an assessment of confidence in the conclusions.
 This has enabled the team to present risk-based advice on the options available to fisheries managers in UK and devolved governments.
 Although it is not generally possible to quantify the degree of risk, it is possible to identify where risks may exist, and where this could be reduced through the introduction of management measures.